danieltjw/aifutures/README.md

 We will need to assess the friendliness of I-AGI before we decide if we want to work together with it.

+Due to the high uncertainty of I-AGIs we will likely need long periods of testing to reach a high degree of confidence that I-AGI is friendly.
+Given the independent nature of I-AGI, like humans, complete confidence is not possible, but I-AGI only needs to show that outcomes of AI systems will be safer under it compared to humans.

 These are some signs we might look out for:

 - Well-being